monrdeme/secure-static-site-aws/README.md

 ## Conclusion

-This project demonstrates how to securely deploy a static website on AWS using Terraform and Python while following cloud security best practices.
+In this project, a static website was securely deployed on AWS using Terraform and Python while following cloud security best practices.
 By combining infrastructure as code, role-based access control, automated deployments, and real-time monitoring, it provides a robust and scalable foundation suitable for production or learning environments.

 Key takeaways include:

 - Secure S3 configuration for public static content with minimal access exposure.
 - IAM roles designed around least privilege and role assumption for better auditability.
-- End-to-end monitoring and alerting through CloudTrail, GuardDuty, EventBridge, and SNS.
+- End-to-end monitoring and alerting through CloudTrail, GuardDuty, CloudWatch, EventBridge, and SNS.
 - Automation with Python and GitHub Actions to streamline operations and ensure consistent deployments.